How the Good Samaritan Law Protects You During CPR?

 The person providing aid must act with genuine intent to help, without any malicious motives or intent to cause harm.
 This means the rescuer should sincerely believe that their actions will benefit the person in need and are necessary under the circumstances.
 The law protects those who act sincerely to help others in distress.

-What are the circumstances where the Good Samaritan Law may NOT apply?
+What Are the Situations Where the Good Samaritan Law May Not Apply?

 The Good Samaritan Law provides important legal protections for those who help others in emergencies.
 But there are specific situations where these protections may not be applicable.
 Here are the situations when the law might not cover individuals: